Lande21/RolandeU.github.io/README.md

 Ivy🙌🏽❤️Lord help me to do and be in alignment  💚🙏🏾 Imana ninziza Cyane!

 I HIT 1.5K COMMITS YAY!!!
-read book today page 230💚finally finished the book, Looking for a new book, Went to the library today....
+- read book today page 230💚finally finished the book, Looking for a new book, Went to the library today....got a library card and a new book :)

 I got the offer letter and i am waiting for the next step :)